 Tips to inspire and motivate employees for digital transformation

 Your workforce drives company growth.
-Top management has a responsibility to motivate a team to adopt risk averse projects.
+The top management has a responsibility to motivate a team to adopt risk-averse projects.

 People who initiate changes want to see fast results.
 Trying to implement several changes at once may cause delays and failures.
 It is impossible to control everything at the same time.